IBM/data-product-hub-workflow-samples/access-request/README.md

 Once review of the request is complete in the external system, there are two options to progress the request in Data Product Hub.

-1. Have the task assigned to a user who then manually opens the task inbox and approves or rejects the request.
+1. Have the user task assigned to a user who then manually opens the task inbox and approves or rejects the request.
 2. Have the external system make an API call to the task inbox to act on the request.

 To accomplish the second option, the below must be followed: